PuneetP16/stocks_profit_loss_webapp/README.md

 # stocks_profit_or_loss_webapp

-Do you trade in stocks or want to track?
-Want to check how it's performing?
+Do you trade in stocks or want to trade?
 Well this app will help you immensely!
-Just enter your Purchase and CURRENT price, and quantity and see if you're in the Profit or Loss as of now!
+Just enter your Purchase and CURRENT price and quantity of stocks, and see if you're doing Profit or Loss!

 Live Demo: https://isstockprofitableornot.netlify.app